belodigital/screen-snap/README.md

     --fileName= : Name of the file where the screenshot will be saved, when capturing a single one --stepsToReproduce= : JSON formatted string of steps to reproduce before taking the screenshot, when capturing a single one
-    --data= : JSON data or file path for batch screenshot capture --loginUrl= : URL to the login page of the application --loginUsername= : Username for login
+    --data= : JSON data or file path for batch screenshot capture --loginUsername= : Username for login
     --loginPassword= : Password for login
     --loginUsernameFieldSelector= : CSS selector for the username field